Suitable Spaces for Shape Optimization: Introduction

 Questions like \emph{``How can shapes be defined?''} or \emph{``How does the set of all shapes look like?''} have been extensively studied in recent decades.
 Already in 1984, David G.~Kendall has introduced the notion of a shape space in \cite{Kendall}.
-Often, a shape space is just modelled as a linear (vector) space, which in the simplest case is made up of vectors of landmark positions (cf.~\cite{CootesTaylorCooperGraham,Kendall, SoehnBirknerYanAlber}).
-However, there is a large number of different shape concepts, e.g., plane curves \cite{MichorMumford,MioSrivastavaJoshi}, surfaces in higher dimensions \cite{BauerHarmsMichor, KMP,MichorMumford2}, boundary contours of objects \cite{FuchsJuettlerScherzerYang,LingJacobs, RumpfWirth2}, multiphase objects \cite{WirthRumpf}, characteristic functions of measurable sets \cite{Zolesio} and morphologies of images \cite{DroskeRumpf}.
+Often, a shape space is just modeled as a linear (vector) space, which in the simplest case is made up of vectors of landmark positions (cf.~\cite{CootesTaylorCooperGraham,Kendall}).
+However, there is a large number of different shape concepts, e.g., plane curves \cite{MichorMumford,MioSrivastavaJoshi}, surfaces in higher dimensions \cite{BauerHarmsMichor,KMP,MichorMumford2}, boundary contours of objects \cite{FuchsJuettlerScherzerYang,LingJacobs,RumpfWirth2}, multiphase objects \cite{WirthRumpf}, characteristic functions of measurable sets \cite{Zolesio} and morphologies of images \cite{DroskeRumpf}.
 In a lot of processes in engineering, medical imaging and science, there is a great interest to equip the space of all shapes with a significant metric to distinguish between different shape geometries.
 In the simplest shape space case (landmark vectors), the distances between shapes can be measured by the Euclidean distance, but in general, the study of shapes and their similarities is a central problem.
 In order to tackle natural questions like \emph{``How different are shapes?''}, \emph{``Can we determine the measure of their difference?''} or \emph{``Can we infer some information?''} mathematically, we have to put a metric on the shape space.
-There are various types of metrics on shape spaces, e.g., inner metrics \cite{BauerHarmsMichor,MichorMumford}, outer metrics \cite{BegLDDMM,Kendall,MichorMumford}, metamorphosis metrics \cite{Holm,TrYo}, the Wasserstein or Monge-Kantorovic metric on the shape space of probability measures \cite{AmbrosioGigliSava,BenamouBrenier}, the Weil-Petersson metric \cite{Kushnarev, SharonMumford}, current metrics \cite{DurrlemanPennec} and metrics based on elastic deformations \cite{FuchsJuettlerScherzerYang,RumpfWirth2}.
+There are various types of metrics on shape spaces, e.g., inner metrics \cite{BauerHarmsMichor,MichorMumford} like the Sobolev metrics, outer metrics \cite{BegLDDMM,Kendall,MichorMumford}, metamorphosis metrics \cite{Holm,TrYo}, the Wasserstein or Monge-Kantorovic metric on the shape space of probability measures \cite{AmbrosioGigliSava,BenamouBrenier}, the Weil-Petersson metric \cite{Kushnarev}, current metrics \cite{DurrlemanPennec} and metrics based on elastic deformations \cite{FuchsJuettlerScherzerYang,RumpfWirth2}.
 However, it is a challenging task to model both, the shape space and the associated metric.
 There does not exist a common shape space or shape metric suitable for all applications.
 Different approaches lead to diverse models.
 The suitability of an approach depends on the requirements in a given situation.
-In the setting of VI or PDE constrained shape optimization, one has to deal with polygonal shape representations from a computational point of view.
-This is because finite element (FE) methods are usually used to discretize the models.
-In \cite{schulz2015Steklov}, an inner product, which is called Steklov-Poincar\'{e} metric, and a suitable shape space for the application of FE methods are proposed.
-The combination of this particular shape space and its associated inner product is an essential step towards applying efficient FE solvers as outlined in \cite{SiebenbornWelker_skin}.
-However, so far, this shape space and its properties are not investigated.
-There are a lot of open questions about this shape space.
-From a theoretical point of view, it is necessary to clarify its structure.
-If we do not know the structure, there is no chance to get control over the space.
-One of the main aims of this paper is to show that this shape space has a diffeological structure.